-- 3. Enhancing the management of existing habitats, including through habitat restoration, avoiding habitat fragmentation and combating invasive species; - Protecting sites designated for their nature conservation and/or geological importance, with the highest level of protection given to international and then national designations in accordance with legislation and national policy; - 5.
-Facilitating greater access to nature, particularly within urban areas; - Supporting the development and implementation of the Great Manchester Wetlands Nature Recovery Network; and - 7.
+- steppingstones that enable the movement of species, especially as the climate changes; - 3.
+Enhancing the management of existing habitats, including through habitat restoration, avoiding habitat fragmentation and combating invasive species; - 4.
+Protecting sites designated for their nature conservation and/or geological importance, with the highest level of protection given to international and then national designations in accordance with legislation and national policy; - 5.
+Facilitating greater access to nature, particularly within urban areas; - 6.
+Supporting the development and implementation of the Great Manchester Wetlands Nature Recovery Network; and - 7.
 Safeguarding, restoring and sustainably managing our most valuable soil resources, tackling soil degradation/erosion and recovering soil fertility, particularly to ensure protection of peat-based soils and safeguard 'best and most versatile' agricultural land.